 CAMILLA: – The brutal reality is that it’s often not so much about music, but by creating a product.
 Is the money you get by being a star worth people overriding your real talent?
-For me, it’s important that people listen to the music!
-I want people to listen more than they should see.There must be a fine balance.
+For me, it’s vital that people listen to the music!
+I want people to hear more than they should see.There must be a delicate balance.

 CAMILLA: – I had no expectations, but the feedback has been overwhelming!
 It’s been a humbling and fun experience… when I was working with the “Open Up” EP,

 ” the main idea was to try to be open to the process, to expose me and feel more than think.
 I didn’t work based off a specific idea, but I tried to create harmony from chaos.”

 DT500 MAG: – What do you try to open?
 For what reason?